 You will find varying levels of quality on Wikimedia.
 Be aware that each image will have unique licensing requirements, so check each image you source.
 According to Wikimedia, they “do not provide any warranty regarding the copyright status or correctness of licensing terms.”
 License details.

 - Foter and Visual Hunt

 Foter and Visual Hunt are two sources managed by the same company.
 They basically serve as aggregators of rights-free images; they host over 220 million, and 350 million (respectively) free Creative Commons images that they scrape from Flickr and Creative Commons (listed above).
-They offer an embed option that will automatically attribute your image, but it also includes a link to foter.com, which is good for their SEO juice.
+They offer an embed option that will automatically attribute your image, but it also includes a link back to their own site (foter.com), which is good for their own SEO juice.
 To make this easier, Foter offers a WordPress plugin that allows you to add images instantly to your blog post.
 Again, this includes a link to their website.
 This site does not have the right to offer any of these images for free, so check the source and make sure they really are available for you to use.
-Foter license details; Visual Hunt license details.

 This site is a little confusing because it pulls up images from paid sites as well as the rights-free rgbstock images, so you just need to pay attention.
 They have a fairly large selection of photos, but if you’re looking for people specifically, I recommend you try elsewhere.
 License details.

 This site has a section of free images, but it is difficult to navigate and their rights details are a little iffy if you ask me.
 License details.